 Monster is expecting over 110 million people to see their ad generating millions of hits to their website with the goal of producing not only increased brand awareness but also tens of thousands of orders.

 Everything is set, Super Bowl Ad placed, website complete, Iggy Azalea music playing in the background.
 There was just one problem, how is Monster going to get thousands of orders from their Shopify Website to pass thru their ERP system off to their warehouse management system and then grab fulfillment data and update the site all in a timely fashion and at scale.

 Here is where the Hail Mary pass gets called and ChannelApe is open and ready to help Monster score the game winning touchdown.
 Integrations like this usually take 3-4 weeks, ChannelApe has 48 hours.

-Ready for a complete solution that works your way?
+Discover a complete solution that works your way

 ChannelApe used its pre-built Shopify order management solution to pull orders back from Monsterstore.com via Shopify’s RESTful API’s, these orders then had to be converted to a fixed width file to comply with an older ERP system and standards and sent over FTP.
 The orders were read by Monster’s ERP and then transmitted to their WMS for fulfillment.